-Dominic Graham, EPDA operations director, said: “We all have the same goal: for The Spark logo to, over time, help the Parkinson’s community speak with one voice on World Parkinson’s Day – thereby amplifying our own individual voices, and creating a bigger impact globally year after year.”
+Dominic Graham, Parkinson’s Europe operations director, said: “We all have the same goal: for The Spark logo to, over time, help Parkinson’s community speak with one voice on World Parkinson’s Day – thereby amplifying our own individual voices, and creating a bigger impact globally year after year.”

 Developed with input from people in the international Parkinson’s community, the logo’s design is inspired by dopamine – the neurotransmitter associated with the condition.
 It can be personalised to suit individual wants, with dozens of pre-made graphics and translated text assets available – along with a guide designed to help people get creative.

 The collective, which also includes the Davis Phinney Foundation and the Brian Grant Foundation, hopes that by encouraging organisations and individuals to use the logo on their promotional materials this World Parkinson’s Day, The Spark will lead to more coordinated action for Parkinson’s awareness.

 “The ‘who’s who’ of Parkinson’s have combined forces behind a new symbol to keep the condition front of mind for everyone,” says Larry Gifford, co-founder of the PD Avengers, a global advocacy group led by people with the condition.
 “The Spark is intended to electrify a powerful movement, and change how all of us think about Parkinson’s.”

 “People with Parkinson’s and their families cannot wait for change to happen to them,” adds Graham.
 “We need to create that change ourselves, and we hope this logo will be an important step in that direction.”

 Study finds just six minutes of daily exercise might delay onset of Parkinson’s disease